EC528-Fall-2024/github-bot-kata-ci/README.md

 ***Project Proposal can be used during the follow-up analysis and design meetings to give context to efforts of more detailed technical specifications and plans.
 It provides a clear direction for the project team; outlines project goals, priorities, and constraints; and sets expectations.***

----

 ## 1. Vision and Goals Of The Project:

 ***The vision section describes the final desired state of the project once the project is complete.
 It also specifies the key goals of the project.
 This section provides a context for decision-making.
 A shared vision among all team members can help ensuring that the solution meets the intended goals.
 A solid vision clarifies perspective and facilitates decision-making.***

 ***The vision statement should be specific enough that you can look at a proposed solution and say either "yes, this meets the vision and goals", or "no, it does not".***

-Kata Containers is an open source community working to build a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.
+Kata Containers is an open source community working to build a secure container runtime with lightweight virtual machines that feel and perform like containers but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.

+As Kata Containers support many different systems, architectures, hypervisors and other underlying technologies, CI (continous integration) along with a stable and automated test environment are paramount to the success of the project.
+As such, the community is continuously investigating ways to strengthen our testing pipelines and make our processes more efficient.

+To that end, the goal of this project will be to:

+1. Implement improvements to the recently developed [Kata CI Dashboard](https://portersrc.github.io/) to visualize CI runs, improve clarity of the dashboard feedback, and better assess the health of the testing infrastructure
-The goal of this project will be to implment a Continuous Integration GitHub Bot for Kata Containers that will help users automate a variety of tasks and run commands via GitHub comments.
-We plan to do this using Prow--the Kubernetes CICD system.
+2. Develop a plan for—and a cost estimate of—implementing a CI GitHub Bot for Kata Containers that would help Kata Container developers automate a variety of tasks and run commands via GitHub comments

-We plan to:

-- Implement a CI bot to help us automate things and run commands via Github comments
-  - Host Prow, estimate expenses
-  - Implement tasks ranging from executing chat-ops commands from GitHub comments, to generating automated test reports, to evaluating code quality, etc.
-- Reimplement/improve the CI dashboard (visualize CI runs and assess the health of our testing infra)
+3. And, if time permits, implement the GitHub Bot along with a variety of commands that facilitate CI development and transparency

+Note: The Kata CI Dashboard was released recently—since the original project proposal—and has become a focal point of the community's efforts to improve Kata Container CI/CD.
+The dashboard offers a timely and valuable opportunity to deliver impactful CI/CD functionality to the developer community.
+As such, we will prioritize dashboard development over the original objective of GitHub Bot development, though the latter remains an important longer term goal.

 ## 2. Users/Personas Of The Project: